tdas/incubator-spark/docs/streaming-programming-guide.md

 {% endhighlight %}

-`flatMap` is a one-to-many DStream operation that creates a new DStream by generating multiple new records from each record of the source DStream.
-In this case, each line will be split into multiple words, generating the `words` DStream.
-Next, we want to count the words.
+`flatMap` is a one-to-many DStream operation that creates a new DStream by generating multiple new records from each record int the source DStream.
+In this case, each line will be split into multiple words and the stream of words is represented as the `words` DStream.
+Next, we want to count these words.

 {% highlight scala %}
 // Count each word in each batch